 What is Smart and Skilled?

-TAFE NSW offers many of the courses found on the 2015 NSW Skills List.
+TAFE NSW offers many of the courses found on the 2017 NSW Skills List.
 With us, you'll learn the high-demand skills that employers want now and into the future.
 Courses are enrolling now and start at various times throughout the year.
-Give your local TAFE NSW Institute a call to see if you are eligible for a government subsidy for your chosen course.
+Give your local a call to see if you are eligible for a government subsidy for your chosen course.

 What is the NSW Skills List?